 Live the full life of the mind, exhilarated by new ideas, intoxicated by the romance of the unusual. – Ernest Hemingway

-This Hemingway quote came up in one of my social media feeds recently.
+This Hemingway quote came up in one of my social media feeds recently (keep reading to learn the origin of the quote).
 Most of the time I roll my eyes at the quotes so often shared by this old acquaintance.
 But this time it was Hemingway.
 And it sounded cool.
 So I wrote it down in my Moleskine(the same notebook Hemingway supposedly used, popular with his kind).

 This quote resonated with me for three reasons.